runtastic/Matrioska/README.md

 The vision of Matrioska is to let you build and prototype your app easily, reusing views and layouts, dynamically define the content of your app.
 With Matrioska you can go as far as specifing the content and layout of your views from an external source (e.g. JSON).
 With this power you can easily change the structure of your app, do A/B testing, staged rollout or prototype.
-Matrioska is open source (see LICENSE) and we don’t keep an internal mirror of this repository.

 To build your UI you can use nested `Component`s.
 A `Component` can be 3 different things:
 - **View**: Any `UIViewController` that can use AutouLayout to specify its `intrinsicContentSize`